-The Levels Adjustment Layer is used for contrast control and color correction, both in the same layer.
-It's an extremely versatile tool: If I only had one function available to me in Photoshop, this would be the one.
-In a well-exposed image, it's entirely possible that with a few simple adjustments in levels, your image will be ready to print.
+The Levels Adjustment Layer is used for contrast control and color correction, both in the same Adjustment Layer - - more on Layers & Adjustment Layers in Section 4 of my Photoshop book, as well as the upcoming "Small Group Workshops".

+It's an extremely versatile tool: if I only had one function available to me in Photoshop, this would be the one!

+In an exceptionally well-exposed image, it's entirely possible that with a few simple adjustments in Levels (& Hue/Saturation, discussed soon), your image will be ready to print.